LanWu076/LanWu076.github.io/_pages/about.md

 <img width="800" src='/images/forv.png'>

 * **Simultaneous Localisation and Mapping for Locomotive No.1** <br />
-I had a precious opportunity to work with my colleagues to reconstruct the digital representation of the historical train [Locomotive No. 1](https://www.maas.museum/event/locomotive-no-1/) in the [Powerhouse Museum](https://www.maas.museum/powerhouse-museum/).
+I had a precious opportunity to work with my colleagues to measure the digital representation of the historical train [Locomotive No. 1](https://www.maas.museum/event/locomotive-no-1/) in the [Powerhouse Museum](https://www.maas.museum/powerhouse-museum/).
 The datasets were collected by LiDAR sensor and RGB-D camera along with an IMU sensor.
 We operated the sensors around the train to have high-quality observations and then utilise various SLAM frameworks to produce an accurate surface of the train.
 Moreover, I generated the colored point cloud of the full train using RGB information for LiDAR measurements.
 <img width="800" src='/images/train.png'>

 Contact